About the Barnes Foundation

 - 16 works by Amedeo Modigliani (with 12 paintings each, the Barnes and the National Gallery of Art in Washington, DC, have the largest collections of Modigliani paintings in the world);

-- Significant masterworks by Henri Rousseau, Georges Seurat, Chaim Soutine, and Vincent van Gogh;
+- Masterworks by Henri Rousseau, Georges Seurat, Chaim Soutine, and Vincent van Gogh;

 - 20th-century American paintings by William Glackens, Charles Demuth, Maurice Prendergast, and Horace Pippin;

-- Old Master paintings by El Greco, Peter Raul Rubens, Titian, and Paolo Veronese; and
+- Old Master paintings by El Greco, Peter Paul Rubens, Titian, and Paolo Veronese; and

-- Works that emphasize connections across cultures and artistic genres, including 125 pieces of African sculpture, masks and tools; Native American jewelry, textiles, and ceramics; Asian paintings, prints, and sculptures; medieval manuscripts and sculptures; ancient Egyptian, Greek, and Roman art; and American and European decorative arts and ironwork, including one of the most outstanding collections of wrought iron in the United States (887 pieces in total).
+- Works that emphasize connections across cultures and artistic genres, including 125 pieces of African sculpture, masks, and tools; Native American jewelry, textiles, and ceramics; Asian paintings, prints, and sculptures; medieval manuscripts and sculptures; ancient Egyptian, Greek, and Roman art; and American and European decorative arts and ironwork, including one of the most outstanding collections of wrought iron in the US (887 pieces in total).

 The Barnes-de Mazia Education Program

 Direct engagement with works of art in the Barnes collection galleries has been at the core of the Foundation’s curriculum since its founding.
 The Barnes-de Mazia courses provide extraordinary access to the Barnes’s masterpieces and are rooted in the original teachings of Dr. Barnes, Violette de Mazia, and John Dewey.

 Launched in 2016, the Foundation’s expanded education program for adults builds on this methodology with new educational approaches that have emerged since the Barnes was founded.
 The curriculum provides insight into the material and techniques of art making, as well as the social, cultural, and political circumstances that shaped artistic movements around the world.